klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 $ npm install -g @remix-project/remixd

-After installation, start `remixd`. `-s` option gives the IDE access to the given folder.
+After installation, start `remixd`.
+The option `-s` gives the IDE access to the given folder.
 In the given folder, you will install OpenZeppelin and place your contract source code.

 ![](img/klaytn-ide/22_ide_connect_local.png)